Swimming Fish SomethingsPhishy Swimming Fish

 Posted on

-If you do not have a separate isolation tank, any other large container that is free of chemicals may be used.
-Make sure that you put a heater and aeration in the temporary tank.
-Remember, this is only temporary.
-The temporary isolation tank should be a bare bottom tank with nothing in it other than the aeration and a heater (no plants, snails, fake plants, gravel,
+If you do not have a separate isolation tank, any other large container, such as a bucket or tub, that is free of chemicals may be used.
+Make sure that you put a heater and bubbler (a new sponge filter is best) in the temporary tank.
+Remember, this is only for two weeks.
+The temporary isolation tank should be a bare bottom tank with nothing in it other than the aeration and a heater (no plants, snails, fake plants, gravel, driftwood, decorations or other fish).
+Make sure everything in the isolation tank is completely sterile or new.
+After two weeks, When the fish are showing no signs of stress or disease, they can be moved to their permanent aquarium.

 It is urgent that you unpack your fish as soon as possible.
 Float the bag in the isolation aquarium where they are going to stay.
 DO NOT open the bag at this time!
 You may find that you need to remove some of the aquarium water to prevent it from overflowing when the bags are placed in the aquarium.
 If necessary, remove some aquarium water into a clean plastic bucket or other food safe receptacle.
 Be sure the container for excess water does not have any reside from household cleaners or other potentially toxic chemicals, as you will use this water to refill the aquarium later.